SammyLeths/witty-ai-saas/README.md

 <h1>Witty AI SaaS</h1>

-Condo Rentals is a real estate listing marketplace for short let and long term homestay experiences inspired by Airbnb.
+Witty AI Software As A Service is an AI tool that can be used to create content 10x faster.
+This tool allows automatic generation of contents such as Images, Videos, Music and Code.
+It can also generate meaningful conversational responses via chat.

-Condo Rentals projects a community built on a sharing economy.
+Witty AI projects a community built on a sharing economy.
 It is an online platform that allows property owners to list their place as holiday accommodation and allows travellers to find a place to stay while they are away from home.

 On the website, homeowners can create a listing for their property and that listing will include a written description, photos and a list of amenities, as well as information about the local area.